ENGLISH - SOCIETA' DANTE ALIGHIERI - COMITATO DI ATENE

 His political activity began around 1290 and continued, in 1295, with his membership of the Guild of Physicians and Apothecaries; later, he joined the “Council of 100” and the “Special Council of Captains of the People”, until his appointment as Prior.
 Dante also held diplomatic posts, serving as Ambassador to several Italian cities.

 At that time, the Florentines were politically divided into two opposing factions, the Guelphs and the Ghibellines: Dante was a supporter of the Guelphs.
 Later, the Guelph side split into Whites and Blacks and Dante sided (albeit moderately) with the Whites.
 In 1301, while he was in Rome for political reasons related to his task as Ambassador to Pope Boniface VIII, the Neri gained power, accused Dante of corruption and in March 1302 sentenced him to death in absentia.
+Following the conviction, Dante remained in exile for the rest of his life, devoting himself to a very intense intellectual activity.

 He spent the last years of his life in Ravenna, as a guest of important local families, and he also held political offices.
 During a diplomatic trip, he contracted malaria, which brought him to the end of his days: he died in Ravenna, aged only 56, on the night between 13 and 14 September 1321.